codeonlyjs/website/content/guide/templateHtmlElements.md

 # HTML Elements

-This section describes how to use declare HTML elements in CodeOnly templates.
+This section describes how to declare HTML elements in templates.

 <div class="tip">